Designing the Perfect Floor Plan for Everyday Living | Dream Home Project 2A

 5. Future-Proofing: Designing for Long-Term Living

 We’re building this home not just for today, but for the next 20 years.
-We’re thinking about how life may change—kids growing up, aging parents, remote work, or even aging in place ourselves.
+That means thinking about flexibility, accessibility, and long-term usability—principles we dive deeper into in our post on designing a home for aging in place.

 Flexibility Features We’re Including: